loveland/support/README.md

 # Writing content using the Prose editor

-1. Browse to https://prose.io and log in
+1. Browse to https://prose.io and log in using your Github account

 2. Browse to http://prose.io/#loveland/support (the Loveland team, and the Support project)